achuchulev/packer-aws_nginx/README.md

 ### Prerequisits

-* Existing AWS key pair
+* Update _.kitchen.yml_ configuration file with the name of your existing AWS key pair

 `aws_ssh_key_id: <the_name_of_your_aws_key_pair>`